Is My Baby Sleeping Too Much?

 Open the door, make a little noise out in the hallway, turn on the light.
 Try to get him to wake up on his own with a gentle push from you.
 That is the only time.
 What I do find that happens if you wake a baby is that they are fairly grouchy for the next 10 to half an hour after the fact.
 I remember my middle son in particular, if you were to wake him from a nap, you had a bear on your hands for the next hour.

 I really caution people around waking a sleeping baby.
 Rule of thumb, don’t do it.

-I have had a couple of clients though where the baby seemed to be sleeping too much.
+That said I have had a couple of clients where the baby seemed to be sleeping too much.
 I’ll give you an example.
 This was a child who was taking a nice 12-hour night and taking two to three-hour naps a day.
-The sleep is not the problem.
-The problem was that the mom expressed concerns around the baby’s fatigue level.
+Sleep is not the problem, the problem was that the mum expressed concerns about the baby’s fatigue level.

 In her opinion, this baby seemed tired all the time.
-That might be one instance where you might want to run that idea by your pediatrician.
-Discuss how much sleep your child is getting and more to the point is the behavior and the mood throughout the day.
+That might be one instance where you might want to run that idea by your paediatrician.
+Discuss how much sleep your child is getting and more to the point is the behaviour.
+And the mood throughout the day.

 That is an area.
 Perhaps, they’re not getting enough iron in their diet.
-There could be lots of simple fixes to a problem like that but it’s worth discussing with your doctor if that’s the case.
+There could be lots of simple fixes to a problem like that.
+It’s worth discussing with your doctor if that’s the case.
 But as a rule of thumb, for the majority of babies out there, there is no such thing.
-The truth of the matter is, the better your baby sleeps through the day, the better he or she will sleep at night.
+The truth of the matter is, the better your baby sleeps through the day.
+The better he or she will sleep at night.